privacyguides/privacyguides.org/docs/browsers.en.md

 - [x] Select **Enable HTTPS-Only Mode in all windows**

 This prevents you from unintentionally connecting to a website in plain-text HTTP.
-The HTTP protocol is extremely uncommon nowadays, so this should have little to no impact on your day to day browsing.
+HTTP is extremely uncommon nowadays, so this should have little to no impact on your day to day browsing.

 #### Sync